eums/website/get-involved/index.markdown

 ## Get involved

-We have been making music since 1867, and as the first (and best) student music society in Scotland we have had a proud position within the musical heritage of Edinburgh and indeed Scotland.
-We are also the largest society in the University of Edinburgh, and as such, we are able to put on bigger and better events.

 Whether you're a seasoned musician or have no musical training, whether you're a student or not, we'd love for you to get involved with us!